invoiceninja/dockerfiles/charts/invoiceninja/README.md

   --set appKey=changeit \
   --set replicaCount=3 \
   --set nginx.replicaCount=3 \
-  --set redis.cluster.slaveCount=3 \
-  --set redis.password=changeit \
+  --set redis.auth.password=changeit \
   --set mariadb.auth.rootPassword=changeit \
   --set mariadb.auth.password=changeit \
   invoiceninja/invoiceninja
 ```

 The above command sets the number of replicas to 3 for a highly available (HA) setup.
 Note that you would need to use an external DB such as MariaDB Galera for a full HA production setup.
+For a production environment, it is recommended that you spin up the required databases in a separate Helm Chart to decouple the upgrading process.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while [installing](https://helm.sh/docs/helm/helm_install/) the chart.
 For example,